 - Availability (over a four week period covering your due date).

-- Support via phone/whatsapp.
+- Support via phone/whatsapp throughout the contract period.

 - Support during labour and birth.

 - Help with initial breastfeeding.